Light Turquoise

 What is the difference between Disability & Neurodiversity and DSA?

-The Disability & Neurodiversity team (D&N) within the Wellbeing department at Royal Holloway are here to support all students who have disclosed a disability, neurodiversity, a long standing medical condition, a specific learning difficulty or a mental health condition.
+The Disability & Neurodiversity team (D&N) within the Student Life Directorate at Royal Holloway are here to support all students who have disclosed a disability, neurodiversity, a long standing medical condition, a specific learning difficulty or a mental health condition.
 Our advisers will help co-ordinate the right support for you including liaising with external providers or support services for specialised support.

 Disabled Students’ Allowances (DSAs) is a grant (in the form of specialist equipment and Non-Medical Helper support) to help toward meeting the additional studying costs or expenses that students can face as a direct result of a disability or specific learning difficulty.
 It is intended to help disabled students’ study on an equal basis with other students.
 Applications for DSA are independent from D&N but we can help with the application form.
 For more information visit our DSA page.